 What to Serve With your Chili Pizza

 You can, of course, gobble up this tasty vegan chili pizza on its own.
-But I love serving it with a side of sweet potato fries, a fresh salad, or even corn chips with salsa, guacamole, or vegan queso!
+But I love serving it with a side of sweet potato fries, a fresh salad or vegan coleslaw, or even corn chips with salsa, guacamole, or vegan queso!

 Other Easy Vegan Dinner Ideas